binarypheonix/cp-resources/README.md

 # cp-resources
-This repo contains my collection of various helpful resources including code, links to sites, tutorials, problemsets etc.
+This repo contains a collection of various helpful resources including code, links to sites, tutorials, problemsets etc.

 If you want to add something to the repo, just open an issue or hit a PR.